Panama Private Interest Foundations for Real Estate: A Guide for American Owners

 Is a PIF Right for You?

-If you are an American taxpayer who owns property in Panama, are under contract to purchase a property in Panama, or you are thinking about it and want to understand how to hold it in a way that meets your needs, feel free to get in touch.
+If you are an American taxpayer who owns property in Panama, are under contract to purchase a property in Panama, or you are thinking about it and want to understand how to hold it in a way that meets your needs, please get in touch.

 One of our Associates will discuss the options with you and see not only if a PIF will fit your needs, but also whether we’re the right firm to help you do it.